NokNokMLS/BigDoorWyamBlog/input/posts/2020-05-08-property-up-or-down-what-we-can-tell-so-far.md

 We do say, keep an eye on inflation.
 If you do want to invest, get mortgage approval to be ready so you can move quickly.
 And if you are going to move, do it with a long term view.

-To see if you are right at the end of your investment, calculate how much milk you can buy now versus when you sell.
+To see if you are right at the end of your investment, calculate how much milk you can buy now versus when you sell your property.

 Stay safe,